-One of the most favourite dyes we know.
+One of the most favourite natural dyes we know.
 Fast to make, easy to use, a wide scope of colours with different mordants.

 Use at 10-20 WOF for medium debth of shade and reuse the dye baths until fully exhausted.